CyberMiles/blog/content/post/20210810-CyberWorld-roadmap-en.md

 CyberMiles NFT Platform, [CyberWorld](https://cyberworld.finance/#/), has been officially launched in May [together with Sino Global](https://blog.cybermiles.io/post/20210318-nft-exchange-sino-en/) 2021 ahead of schedule.

-CyberWorld Version 0.5 attracted great attention from [120, 000, users in the community](https://blog.cybermiles.io/post/20210629-nft-01-en/).
+CyberWorld Version 0.5 attracted great attention from [over 120, 000 users in the community](https://blog.cybermiles.io/post/20210629-nft-01-en/).

 **CyberWorld Version 1.0 is launched.**
  - CyberWorld Genesis NFTs were minted and released along with the launch.